The Cost of Editing a Podcast Yourself

 My audio quality went from a B- to an A after learning how to use RX.

-According to the U.S. Bureau of Labor Statistics, the average hourly wage was between $16.77 for Leisure & Hospitality and $42.57 for those in the Information industry.
+According to the U.S. Bureau of Labor Statistics, the average hourly wage in March 2025 was between $22.53 for Leisure & Hospitality and $51.40 for those in the Information sector.

-For this example, we will assume an average hourly wage of $20 per hour (which is $41,600 annually for a full-time employee).
+For this example, we will assume an average hourly wage of $30 per hour (which is $62,400 annually for a full-time salaried employee).

 The average time it takes a podcaster to edit 60-minutes of audio is 3 hours.
 (Many claimed it was 4-7 hours, especially when first learning how to edit, but we’ll stick with 3 for this example.)

-Note: Those 3 hours a week (12 hours a month), could be used to market your show, take care of personal issues, sleep – or any number of things that are more fun than editing a podcast.
-The Opportunity Cost is real – even if you can’t put a dollar amount on it
+Note: Those 3 hours a week (12 hours a month), could be used to market your show, take care of errands, spend time with family, sleep – or any number of things that can improve your quality of life more than editing a podcast.
+The Opportunity Cost is real – even if you can’t put a dollar amount on it!

 • Editing program Audacity: $0